syseleven/terraform-examples/lbaas-octavia-https/README.md

 This example requires a barbican secret container with the name `tls` that contains a certificate and a private key.

-You could generate an example certificate and a private key using the following command:
+You can generate an example certificate and a private key using the following command:

 ```shell